spack/spack/lib/spack/docs/build_settings.rst

     -------------------------------------------------------------------

 There are two things of importance to note.
-First, there are multiple possible module combinations to satisfy the compiler and CUDA dependency; for this example will use ``gcc/8.3.1`` and ``cuda/10.1.2``.
+First, there are multiple possible module combinations to satisfy the compiler and CUDA dependency; this example will use ``gcc/8.3.1`` and ``cuda/10.1.2``.
 Second, the output does not contain any information about environment variables or flags that are needed.
 The situation changes as soon as the dependencies are satisfied.

 .. code-block:: console